Home » Technology » Home Theatre Power Manager

 These devices resemble set-top boxes or Blu-ray players.
 They are rack-mountable and have multiple outlets on the rear panel.

-High-end power conditioners are large and bulky, often weighing 50 lbs or more, making them inconvenient for many home theatres.
+High-end power conditioners can be pretty hefty, often weighing over 50 pounds.
+Moving them around when setting up your home theater can make it tricky.
 They’re also costly, costing upwards of $5,000.

-They are a particular type of power board with multiple sockets for plugging in all your sensitive home theater equipment.
-So, how does a theater power manager work?
+These are specialized power strips with multiple outlets to accommodate your delicate home theater equipment.
+So, how does a theatre power manager work?
 By regulating the AC distribution, they can offer surge protection and filtration.

 Overall features, including the level of protection and quality of filtration, will vary with the price.
-At the very minimum, you will receive improved electricity quality, correct distribution, and safety to extend the lifespan of your equipment.
+You will receive better electricity quality, proper distribution, and enhanced safety to prolong your equipment’s lifespan.

 Home theatre power managers provide surge protection, noise filtration, and automatic voltage regulators.